 Recommendation 1: The CSC is to document and publish the procedure for how the CSC intends to deal with complaints they receive from individual PTI customers.

-Recommendation 2: The CSC provides appointing organisations with attendance records on a regular basis, and where minimum attendance requirements are not being met, the Chair of the CSC formally notifies the appointing organisation.
+Recommendation 2: The CSC provides appointing organisations with attendance records on a regular basis, at least every year in the month May, and where minimum attendance requirements are not being met, the Chair of the CSC formally notifies the appointing organisation.

 Recommendation 3: The CSC develop an overview of the skills and expertise required on the CSC, and map the skills of current members and liaisons against the required skill set to inform the selection process of the appointing organisations.